wpilibsuite/frc-docs/source/docs/software/networktables/creating-sendable-classes.rst

 Interacting with Sendable classes
 ---------------------------------

-Sendable classes are published via NetworkTables for users to view using WPILIb through programs such as OutlineViewer, Shuffleboard and SmartDashboard.
+Sendable classes are published via NetworkTables for users to view using WPILIb through programs such as OutlineViewer, Shuffleboard, and SmartDashboard.
 These programs allow users to not only view the current state, such as solenoid states, motor output, or PIDSubsystem/PIDCommand's current PID constants, but to actually modify or send data the other direction to the RoboRIO to do things like manually start and stop commands.

 What is SendableBuilder?
 ------------------------